-Section 33.
-Joint or multiple appointments.
-Tenured faculty members who hold joint or multiple appointments will be reviewed according to the criteria, and by the tenured faculty of equal or higher rank, of the primary unit.
+Section 35.
+Joint appointments.
+Tenured faculty members who hold joint appointments will be reviewed by the primary unit.
 Input from appropriate reviewers (e.g., faculty, chair, dean) of the secondary unit, including performance reviews, teaching evaluations, service and research evaluations, must be considered by the primary unit as part of the review process.

-Section 34.
+Section 36.
 Department or Unit Head's Role.
 The department or unit head or designee will obtain and place in the evaluation file copies of summary reports from the student evaluation process.
 The file must also include a recent peer evaluation of the bargaining unit faculty member's teaching.
 Once the department or unit head has obtained all of the appropriate documents and information, he or she will establish a committee of tenured faculty members and provide the committee with access to the documents and information.
 The department or unit head or designee will then:

-- (a) Obtain a report from the faculty committee including an assessment of the bargaining unit faculty member's performance; - (b) Prepare his or her own evaluation of the bargaining unit faculty member's performance; - (c) Provide both the faculty committee's report and the department or unit head's own report to the bargaining unit faculty member and allow him or her 10 days from the date of the receipt of the reports to provide responsive material or information, which shall be included in the evaluation file; and - (d) Submit the evaluation file to the appropriate dean.
+(a) Obtain a report from the faculty committee including an assessment of the bargaining unit faculty member's performance; and

+(b) Prepare his or her own evaluation of the bargaining unit faculty member's performance; and

+(c) Provide the department or unit head's report to the bargaining unit faculty member and allow him or her 10 days from the date of the receipt of the report to provide responsive material or information, which shall be included in the evaluation file; and

+(d) Submit the evaluation file to the appropriate dean.